 The most well-known are nocturnal owls.
 They are the ones who are most active at night.
 They hunt and go about their regular lives at night.
 During the day, you can find them sleeping on a limb or roosting somewhere.

 Diurnal owls are the inverse.
 They are the most active owls during the day.
-They, like other animals, sleep and replenish their energy at night.
+However, like other animals, they sleep and replenish their energy at night.

-Crepuscular owls are those who spend most of their time awake between twilight and morning.
-They hunt both during the day and at night.
+Crepuscular owls spend most of their time awake between twilight and morning.
+However, they hunt both during the day and at night.

-While most owls remain nocturnal, two species are truly diurnal.
+While most owls remain nocturnal, two species are genuinely diurnal.

 Northern hawk owls

-Northern hawk owls can be found in the far north of North America and Asia.
+Northern hawk owls can be found in North America and Asia far north.
 They have similar hunting skills as hawks and falcons.
 They are tenacious hunters sitting high in the branches, waiting for food.
-They may also hunt in the winter, hunting animals that are buried beneath the snow.
+They may also hunt in the winter, hunting animals buried beneath the snow.
 They can even catch prey in mid-air if necessary.

 Northern pygmy owls

 These are more common on the west coast of North America.
-Most are visible throughout the day, particularly when the sky is cloudy.
-They can be seen bobbing their heads at the very tops of trees and swinging their tails.
+Most are visible throughout the day, mainly when the sky is cloudy.
+They can bob their heads at the very tops of trees and swing their tails.
 They, too, have hunting abilities similar to hawks and falcons.
-They can put up a fight with northern hawk owls.
+However, they can put up a fight with northern hawk owls.